January 17, 2011

 Fun ways to raise money while increasing awareness about animal issues

 Your club doesn’t need a ton of money in order to help animals.
 You can get a lot done at little or no expense.
 You might find, though, that you'll need some cash to finance a club activity or raise awareness in your community.
 You may also want to raise money for an animal shelter, rescue group, or other animal charity.
-Here are a few fundraising ideas to try.
+Here are a few ideas to help you launch a fundraiser for animals.
 As always, if you have questions or need help, don’t hesitate to get in touch with us.

 • Pick a product to sell.
 The old standards such as gift wrap, spring bulbs, and chocolate bars provide people with products they can use, and a good percentage of the money can be put to your cause.
 Search the Internet or ask your advisor if he or she knows of any companies that will participate.